 Nissen Fundoplication.
 Nissen fundoplication is a general surgical procedure that is performed to correct esophageal reflux.
 Esophageal reflux disease is a digestive disorder that affects the muscle connecting the esophagus with the stomach.
 As an elective procedure, Nissen fundoplication is currently performed on only a small fraction of candidates who suffer from this condition because the open surgical procedure is quite invasive.
 An MIS alternative exists, but there are only a limited number of surgeons skilled in the procedure.
 We believe that our technology will significantly improve the ease of performing the Nissen procedure through ports.
 Specifically, our technology will address the two most difficult steps in this procedure, which are made more difficult by existing MIS techniques, esophageal dissection and suturing of the fundus of the stomach.
-If adoption of our technology becomes widespread for Nissen procedures, we believe that the number of surgeons able to perform a Nissen procedure using port-based techniques will increase.
+If adoption of our technology becomes widespread for Nissen procedure using port-based techniques will increase.
 Further, we expect that the widespread availability of a port-based approach may significantly expand the number of surgeries performed.